About the Programme

-Mentoring is very rewarding, allows you to reflect upon and develop your own skills, helps the Games User Research community, and is great for personal development.
+Mentoring is very rewarding, allows you to reflect upon and develop your own skills, helps the Games User Research and Experience community, and is great for personal development.

 Interested in learning about being a mentor?
 Please fill out this form.
-A member of the GUR-SIG team will then be in touch with further details.
+A member of the GRUX-SIG team will then be in touch with further details.

 Here are some articles and links that will help with the mentor/mentee relationship.

 - The UXPA have some tips for a successful first meeting, which are highly recommended for mentors and mentees to review before their first meeting.

 - The University of Washington has put together a guide for mentees on how to build a successful relationship, which is full of good advice.

 We’ve curated a list of articles that people have written aimed at helping students and newcomers to the industry develop their skills.

 Found a great site to share, or have an idea for a new topic that should be covered?
 Please let us know.